 CoursesUnits

 English

 Algebra I

 Algebra II

 Geometry or other advanced math units with geometry component1

 Natural or Physical Science

 At least 1 unit must be Biology I or II;

-other courses are Biology for Technology, Chemistry I or II, Physics or Principles of
+other courses are Biology for Technology, Chemistry I or II, Physics or Principles of Technology II

-Technology II
+US History 1

 U.S. History

 Social Studies1

-Foreign Language2
+Foreign Language

-Visual/Performing Arts
+Visual/Performing Arts1

-Applicants who are found to be deficient in any of the above courses may be admitted on a provisional basis and will be required to remove any deficiencies prior to being awarded an Associate of Arts or Associate of Science degree.
+Applicants who are deficient in any of the above courses may be admitted on a provisional basis and will be required to remove any deficiencies prior to being awarded an Associate of Arts or an Associate of Science degree.
 Questions regarding this policy should be forwarded to the Records Office at 615-353-3218.